tomvantilburg89/RickAndMortyChallenge/README.md

     - Added AlpineJS in order to prepare to use AlpineJS in a later stage
     - Removed and commented out unnecessary tailwindui defaults
 - `BAXRMC-13` Show all characters that exist (or are last seen) in a given dimension
-  - Add Dimensions to PageController
+  - Added LocationController and locations/index.html.twig
 ---

 # Used resources